The AI Money Trap, Part Two

 Then again, had these models been served in that way, had they been mindful of the cost and charged what they actually were, there would likely have been no way to get this far.

-If OpenAI charged in line with its actual costs, would we even be able to justify a free version of ChatGPT outside of a few requests a month?
+If OpenAI charged in line with its actual costs would we even be able to justify a free version of ChatGPT outside of a few requests a month?

-The revenue you see today is what people are willing to pay for a product that loses money, and I cannot imagine they would pay as much if companies in question charge their costs.
+The revenue you see today is what people are willing to pay for a product that loses money and I cannot imagine they would pay as much if companies in question charge their costs.

-So you've got an entire industry of companies that struggle to do anything other than lose a lot of money.
+So, you've got an entire industry of companies that struggle to do anything other than lose a lot of money.

-And now we have a massive expansion of data centers, the likes of which we've never seen, or to capture demand for a product that nobody makes much money selling.
+Great, and now we have a massive expansion of data centers, the likes of which we've never seen, or to capture demand for a product that nobody makes much money selling.

 This naturally leads to an important question: how do these people building data centers actually make money?